forseti-security/forseti-security/README.md

 ### Customizing the Bootstrap Material Design Theme

-The material design theme for bootstrap is adapted from [FezVrasta/bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design) (see it's
+The Material Design theme for Bootstrap is adapted from [FezVrasta/bootstrap-material-design](https://github.com/FezVrasta/bootstrap-material-design) (see its
 [LICENSE in third_party/](https://github.com/GoogleCloudPlatform/forseti-security/blob/gh-pages/third_party/bootstrap-material-design/LICENSE.md)).

 First, clone the repository.
 Next, follow the installation instructions in the